aijose/CarND-Advanced-Lane-Lines/project_report.md

 identified.
 The Sobel algorithm was used to identify gradients in the x and y direction.
 The RGB color scale was used for performing these operations.
-However, using the HLS color representation has been known offer more flexibility in capturing lane markings while excluding sharp gradients such as those associated with dark regions in the image.
-Shown below is the image obtained by using the Sobel and color gradient approaches:
+However, using the HLS color representation has been known offer more flexibility in capturing lane markings while excluding irregularities such as those associated with dark lines in the image.
+Based on experiments performed with different color channels and gradients the following key points may be
+noted:

+* **S channel:**

+  * Good: It does a good job of identifying the lane lines.
+While ignoring lighter shades in the road.
+This makes it useful for retaining lane lines while ignoring irrelevant colors in the road or background.

+  * Bad: It is not as effective as the Sobel gradient filter in capturing lane lines that are thin.
+Using the S-channel alone can therefore ignore some of the dashed lines in some of the video frames, thereby leading to failure of the algorithm.

+* **Sobel Gradient:**

+  * Good: It is very effective in capturing gradients in the image while ignoring regions that do not contain gradients.

+  * Bad: Because it is good in picking up gradients, it can also pickup gradients that that are not necessarily lane lines (e.g, sharp lines on the road)

+* **Red Channel:**

+  * Good: Since red is a component in both white and yellow colors (which are the colors of the lanes) it can be used in combination with other filters to exclude regions that are not lanes while retaining edges that are lanes.

+  * Bad: It tends to retain all regions that contain red component and does not identify gradients.

+Setting the thresholds for the red channel, Sobel gradient and S-channels and finding a way to combine them to capture relevant edges while ignoring irrelevant details required some experimentation.
+Further discussion of some of the challenges faced in this process is discussed i the later part of this report.

 The edge detection algorithm captures all edges.
-Since we are only interested in the lane lines we can eliminate edges associated with background and vehicles by choosing a region of interest in the image where we expect the lane lines to be present.
+Since we are only interested in the lane lines, we can eliminate edges associated with background and vehicles by choosing a region of interest in the image where we expect the lane lines to be present.
 This is based on the assumption that the position of the lane lines with respect to the vehicle camera does not change much.
 A quadrilateral region was selected and all edges outside this region were blanked out.
 The resultant image is shown below:

 <p align="center">
 <img src="report_images/edges.png" width="45%" alt>